troy-tran-goldenowl/online-learning/README.md

     - [x] Enable users to leave reviews for instructors.

 10. Pagination

-    - [ ] Implement pagination for course by instructor endpoint
+    - [x] Implement pagination for course by instructor endpoint
-    - [ ] Implement pagination for get all course endpoint
+    - [x] Implement pagination for get all course endpoint
-    - [ ] Implement pagination for get lessons by courseId endpoint
+    - [x] Implement pagination for get lessons by courseId endpoint

+11. Search
+    - [ ] Search course by title
+    - [x] Search lesson by title

 ## Installation